Hello Blooming Worlders,

 We had breakfast at a very beautiful coffee shop.
 (I don’t remember it’s name, but it was unusually decorated with cat stuffs).

 We headed to the Louvre Museum and what shall I say about it?
 It’s really, really, really incredibly beautiful.
-It so huge that we literally got lost and panicked trying desperately find a way out, while being dragged on by crowds of visitors.
+It was so huge that we literally got lost and panicked trying desperately to find a way out, while being dragged on by crowds of visitors.

 We also visited the Sainte-Chapelle and watched the sunset from Pont de la Tournelle and it was so beautiful and romantic.

 Day 4 – the Armageddon!

 The next day was about to bring something really unexpected!

 When we arrived to airport, we saw huge queue of people waiting to be attended at their air company kiosks.
 The schedule board showed that a lot of flights were canceled due to Air Control strike.
 We were so relieved when we saw that our flight was scheduled on time.
 We passed security and headed to the gate.
 Five minutes before our scheduled boarding time, it was announced that our flight was also canceled and we needed to get back and get more info at the air company kiosk.

 After more than 2 hours in queue and the air company employee, who was chewing his sandwich (poor guys had to lunch and dine at their workstation in order to attend to everyone) told us that there were two tickets left for the flight for the next day at the same time.
 This meant we had to spend another 24 hours in Paris.
 We had nothing to do, but accept the reality.
 Our tickets were booked for the next day, we started to look for a room in a hotel near the airport.